Kuchyňa Castle

 Kuchyňa Castle was a castle in the Little Carpathians near the municipality Kuchyňa in the Bratislava region, Slovakia.
-Only modest remains of some parts of the castle are visible today.
-The ruins are located approximately 420 m above sea level.
+Only modest remains of certain parts of the castle are visible today.
+The ruins are situated at approximately 420 m above sea level.

-The ruins of the castle were only discovered in the 1980s and are generally much less well known than those of other castles in the region, such as Biely Kameň and Pajštún Castle.
-The site nonetheless remains a hiking destination.
+The castle ruins were discovered in the 1980s and are generally less well-known than those of other regional castles, such as Biely Kameň and Pajštún Castle.
+Nonetheless, the site remains a popular hiking destination.

 History

 Historical evidence relating to the Kuchyňa Castle is largely archeological in nature.
 The castle does not explicitly appear in any written document.
 Its historical name is also unknown - "Kuchyňa Castle" is derived from the name of the nearby municipality.
 Nonetheless, there is no doubt that it really was a castle.
 The building had all the typical features of a medieval castle and was located in a strategic location on a hill.
 The castle was to the east likely accompanied by a settlement that formed its economic backbone.
 The castle was probably built at the beginning of the 14th century.
 For most if not all of its history it was owned by counts from Svätý Jur and Pezinok.
 When properties in the region passed from local aristocracy under the royal crown in 1543, the Kuchyňa Castle did not appear on the list, which suggests that it was already decrepit and abandoned at the time.
 This is corroborated by archeological findings.
 More extensive archeological excavations are needed to learn more about the history of the castle.